DSchaedler/Ruby-For-Dragons/abc-tutorial-for-new-programmers.md

 # Step 5 - Variables

-`Variables` are a type of container that we can use to hold information.
+`Variables` containers that we use to hold information.
 In order to make a `variable`, we first have to pick a name.
 A `variable`'s name should describe what it is going to be used for.

 First, let's clean up our code so that only the `sprite` is left on screen.